sarmadhashmi/fokmoji-mobile/README.md

 Run `npm install`, then simply run `react-native run-ios`!

-This is what it looks like:
+Here's what it looks like:

 ![FOKMOJI](app_gif.gif)